No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Data and sample

 The two sources were initially observed by the JWST FRESCO survey \citep{Oesch2023}, which provides NIRCam/grism spectroscopy in the F444W filter and direct imaging in F182M, F210M, and F444W over $\sim$62 arcmin$^2$ in each GOODS field, North and South.
 The grism spectra cover a wavelength range of 3.8 to 5.0 $\mu$m at a resolution of R$\sim$1,600, reaching a 5$\sigma$ line sensitivity of $\sim1.3\times$10$^{-18}$ \fluxunit.
 The images reach typical 5$\sigma$ depths of 28.3, 28.1, and 28.2 mag, respectively, in a 0\farcs16 circular aperture.
 Data reduction was performed using the \texttt{grizli} pipeline\footnote{\url{https://github.com/gbrammer/grizli}}, including continuum subtraction and optimal 1D spectral extraction.

 Recently, we obtained deeper NIRCam/grism spectroscopy from a Cycle 3 JWST program (GO-4762; PIs: S. Fujimoto \& G.~Brammer), using the F410M filter instead of F444W.
 This choice improves spectral sensitivity by blocking the high thermal background beyond 4.4 $\mu$m, at the cost of reduced wavelength coverage.
 Despite a slightly shorter exposure time (by a factor of 1.3) than FRESCO, this dataset thus achieves a 5$\sigma$ line sensitivity of $\sim7.8\times$10$^{-19}$ \fluxunit.
-The continuum subtraction was optimized to explicitly mask emission lines and a wide kernel (for the running median) to prevent over-subtraction of broad wings \citep[see][]{Matthee2024}.
+The continuum subtraction was optimized to explicitly mask emission lines and a wide kernel with a large central hole (151, 31 pixels, respectively; for the running median) to prevent over-subtraction of broad wings \citep[see][]{Matthee2024}.

 The NIRCam images and grism spectra of ID9094 and ID2756 are shown in Fig.~\ref{fig1}, updated with the latest data.